lekea4/sign-up-form/README.md

 # sign-up-form
-This is a simple sign-up form using HTML5, CSS3 and Jaascript to validate the form
+This is a simple sign-up form using HTML5, CSS3 and Javascript to validate the form